-A Joint Rehabilitation Committee made up of three (3) representatives from the Union and three (3) representatives from Human Resources will develop their own terms of reference and processes to reflect the following principles:

-- a) The Joint Early Intervention Program will be jointly managed. - b) Where an employee is absent for five (5) or more consecutive days of work or where it appears that there is a pattern of consistent or frequent absence from work, an employee may be referred for participation in the Early Intervention Program.
-If an employee is referred, the employee must participate in the Early Intervention Program. - c) The purpose of the program is rehabilitative. - d) The employee will provide the information necessary for the Employer, the Union and the disability management services provider to determine the employee's prognosis for early, managed return to work. - e) All information provided to the committee or to the disability management services provider will be in confidence, and all records will be confidential.

-Managers will only be provided with information necessary for rehabilitative employment. - f) An employee enrolled into the program is entitled to Union representation, and the Union agrees to maintain the confidentiality of the employee's medical and related records.
+- a) A Joint Rehabilitation Committee (JRC) made up of three (3) representatives from the Union and three (3) representatives from Human Resources will jointly administer the JEIP.
+The JRC operates under the following parameters: - i) The JRC will meet during working hours at least once a month unless mutually agreed otherwise. - ii) Leaves of absence for Union JRC members shall be granted without loss of wages, benefits or seniority. - iii) Resource people may attend at the request of either party with mutual agreement. - b) The JRC will develop their own terms of reference and processes to reflect the following principles: - i)a) The Joint Early Intervention Program Jointly Managed The JEIP will be jointly managed by the Employer and the Union. - Mandatory An employee may be referred for participation in the JEIP when Where an employee is absent for five (5) or more consecutive days of work, or where it appears that there is a pattern of consistent or frequent absence from work, or at the request of the employee., an employee may be referred for participation in the Early Intervention Program.
+If an employee is referred, the employee must participate in the JEIP Early Intervention Program. - iii)e) Rehabilitative The purpose of the program is rehabilitative. - iv)d) Information The employee will provide the information necessary for the Employer, the Union and the disability management services provider to determine the employee's prognosis for early, managed return to work. - v)e) Confidential All information provided to the committee or to the disability management services provider will be in confidence, and all records will be confidential.
+Managers will only be provided with information necessary for rehabilitative employment. - vi)f) Representation An employee enrolled into the program is entitled to Union representation, and the Union agrees to maintain the confidentiality of the employee's medical and related records.